drusho/obsidian-backup/06 - Literature/Overview of Data Pipeline - GeeksforGeeks.md

 ## **Why Data Pipelines are important?**

-Let’s think about a scenario where a data pipeline is helpful.

 The improvement of the cloud has meant that modern technology for enterprises uses lots of apps with different features.
 The retailing team might employ a combination of Hub spot and Market for trading automation.
 The other retailer teams mostly depend on Salesforce to handle and some might use [MongoDB](https://www.geeksforgeeks.org/mongodb-an-introduction/) for storing customer approaches.
 This leads to the waste of data across different tools and results in data silos.
 Data silos are nothing but they will create it difficult to fetch even business insights, like your most profitable market.
 It is most important for [Business Intelligence(BI)](https://www.geeksforgeeks.org/what-is-business-intelligence/) in their day-to-day life they require everyday information to work with.

 ## **How to build a Data Pipeline?**

 An organization can decide the methods of development to be followed just to abstract data from sources and transfer it to the destination.
 Batch transforming and processing are two common methods of development.
-Then there is a decision on what transformation process- [ELT(Extract/Load/Transform) or ETL](https://www.geeksforgeeks.org/etl-process-in-data-warehouse/) -to use before the data is moved to the required destination.
+Then there is a decision on what transformation process- [ELT(Extract/Load/Transform) or ETL](https://www.geeksforgeeks.org/etl-process-in-data-warehouse/) - to use before the data is moved to the required destination.

 ## **Challenges to building Data Pipeline**

-Netflix, has built its own data pipeline.
-However, building your own data pipeline is very difficult and time is taken.

-### Here are some common challenges to creating a data pipeline in-house:

 - Connection
 - [Flexibility](https://www.geeksforgeeks.org/flexibility-vs-security-in-system-design/)
 - [Centralization](https://www.geeksforgeeks.org/centralization-and-decentralization/)
 - [Latency](https://www.geeksforgeeks.org/what-is-latency/)

 ### **Components of Data Pipeline :**

-To know deep about how a data pipeline prepares large datasets for deconstruction, we have to know it is the main component of a common data pipeline.
-These are –

 1. Source
 2. Destination